alexlatz/ProgrammingLanguages/Alpha/README.md

 ### Line Endings

 Most symbols have a one-to-one replacement in Alpha.
-One notable exception is the semicolon, as statements in Alpha are instead finished with a newline character.
+One notable exception is the semicolon, as statements in Alpha are generally finished with a newline character.
 However, statements in Alpha can be multi-line with the use of an indent.

+Additionally, a line can be intentionally ended with the O character.

 ex.
 ```
 let name be one X
     two
-let nametwo be two times one
+let nametwo be two X one
+let namethree be two X three O
 ```

 ### Creating Scope